 Still, prenups are not appropriate for everyone.
-They really only make sense when one or both of spouses brings a significant amount of assets or debt to the marriage.
+They only make sense when one or both of spouses brings a significant amount of assets or debt to the marriage.
 Any couple should consider entering into a prenuptial agreement when one or both spouses has:

 Prenup as an Equalizer

-It’s not uncommon in a new marriage for the couple to choose to have one of the spouses stay at home to raise the children, or delay a career to obtain an advanced degree.
+It’s not uncommon in a new marriage for the couple to choose to have one of the spouses stay at home to raise the children or delay a career to obtain an advanced degree.
 For any circumstance that creates a financial disparity, a prenup can include a provision for “equalizing” the financial status of a spouse whose contributions to the family were not directly financial.

 As Natural as Pre-Marital Counseling

-Some couples may feel that, as practical as a prenup might be, even the mere mention of one can be bad “juju”.
+Some couples may feel that, as practical as a prenup might be, even the mere mention of one can be bad “juju.”
 However, when used as a process to establish open communications on the subject of money (often a point of contention for married couples), it can actually strengthen a marriage.
-When both couples can feel more emotionally secure about their financial arrangement, all that is left are the practical decisions that have to be made.
+When both couples can feel more emotionally secure about their financial arrangement, all that is left are the practical decisions that must be made.
 Pre-marital counseling has become much more commonplace for couples interested in strengthening their emotional bond.
 It would seem to make sense to include some pre-marital financial planning to strengthen their financial bond.